layer5io/docs/README.md

 If you pull down new code from GitHub, you will occassionally need run `make setup` again.
 Otherwise, there's no need to re-run `make setup` each time the site is run, you can just run `make site` to get it going and have it automatically reload as you make and save site edits.

+# Layer5 Documentation Stucture

+## High-Level Outline & Information Architecture for Layer5 Documentation

+**Goal:** Offer comprehensive, organized, and accessible documentation for diverse audiences, from new users to expert contributors.

+**Target Audience:**

+- **Personas:** Beginners, developers, admins, operators, security specialists, contributors, users of all experience levels.
+- **Needs:** Varied - learning fundamentals, managing tasks, understanding advanced concepts, contributing code.

+**Information Architecture for Cloud Docs:**

+### Getting Started

+- **Setting up Layer5 Account:** With a personal account on Layer5 Cloud, you can import or create infrastructural designs, collaborate with others through workspaces and teams, manage your organizations and more.
+- **Creating a Design from Meshery Catalog Templates:** With this guide, you can create amazing cloud native designs for your infrastructure from already avaliable templetes in the meshery catalog.

+### Concepts

+An overview of Layer5 Cloud concepts and their relationships to one another.

+### Identity

+- **Organizations:** Organizations, Managing Organization Permissions
+- **Teams:** Teams, Managing Teams Permissions
+- **Users:** User Management, Managing User Permissions

+### Security

+- **Tokens:** API Tokens are used to authenticate to Layer5 Cloud’s REST API.
+- **Keychains**: Keychains are a collection of keys
+- **Keys**: Keys are the atomic unit of access control
+- **Roles**: Roles map permissions to users.

+### Catalog

+The Cloud Catalog is a web-based, public catalog to facilitate easy sharing and discovery of common cloud native architectures and design patterns.

+### Workspaces

+Meshery Workspaces serve as a virtual space for your team-based work.

+### Tutorials

+- **MeshMap Snapshots**: Connect MeshMap to your GitHub repo and see changes pull request-to-pull request.
+- **Sharing a Workspace**: Learn how to control access to workspaces and their resources.
+- **Recognizing User and Contributor Milestones**: Showcasing user and contributor achievements

+### Self-Hosted

+Keep your MeshMap designs internal to your workplace.
+Get remote support from Layer5 when you need it.

+### Reference

+Low-level ReST API reference for extending Layer5 Cloud.

+**Information Architecture for Meshmap Docs:**

+### Getting Started with Designs

+- **Starting from a pattern:** A Pattern is an entity that augments the operational behavior of a deployed instance of a Design.
+- **Creating Relationships:** Relationships identify and facilitate genealogy between Components.
+- **Working with Components:** Components represent entities in the Meshery ecosystem, exposing capabilities of the underlying platform.
+- **Starting from scratch:** Emphasiz the underlying system behavior for each action you take.

+### Exploring Designer

+- **Reviewing Designs:** Learn how to leverage comments in MeshMap’s Designer Mode to enhance collaboration and streamline design reviews.
+- **Whiteboarding:** Whiteboarding and Freestyle Drawing inside meshmap
+- **Export Designs:** How to export your designs for backup , sharing or offline use.

+### Working with Components

+Meshery Designs are descriptive, declarative characterizations of how your Kubernetes infrastructure should be configured

+### Navigating Visualizer

+Visualizer mode is for operating your Kubernetes clusters and cloud native infrastructure.

+### Core Tasks

+- **Whiteboarding:** MeshMap Designer supports freestyle design, meaning that you can customize the appearance and layout of your diagrams without any constraints.

+- **Deploying Designs:** Validating Designs, Undeploying Designs, Deploying Designs, Cloning a Design

+### Reference

+- **Keyboard Shortcuts:** Learn the keyboard shortcuts for Meshmap to enhance your designing experience.

+- **Troubleshooting MeshMap:** Learn to Troubleshoot the MeshMap

+### Contribution Guidelines

+A detailed contribution guide for Layer5 Docs.
+Contributing to the docs.layer5.io

 ### Editing Markdown Content

 Documentation content is written in Markdown and you'll find all files listed under the /content directory.